kubernetes-sigs/gateway-api-inference-extension/site-src/guides/index.md

 # Getting started with Gateway API Inference Extension

+??? example "Experimental"

+    This project is still in an alpha state and breaking changes may occur in the future.

 This quickstart guide is intended for engineers familiar with k8s and model servers (vLLM in this instance).
-The goal of this guide is to get a first, single InferencePool up and running!
+The goal of this guide is to get an Inference Gateway up and running!

 ## **Prerequisites**
  - A cluster with: